manu-153/AI-Driven-Cancer-EHR-Analysis-Information-Retrieval-Structured-Data-Extraction/README.md

-# AI-Driven-Cancer-EHR-Analysis-Information-Retrieval-Structured-Data-Extraction
-# EHR Treatment Retrieval
-AI-Driven Cancer EHR Analysis: Information Retrieval &amp; Structured Data Extraction

-## Overview
-This project focuses on extracting and retrieving relevant treatment records from Electronic Health Records (EHR) data.
-It processes multiple datasets, answers specific queries regarding patient treatments, and evaluates the system's performance by calculating and visualizing similarity scores.
-The performance of the retrieval system is assessed by plotting these scores for each query across different datasets.

-## Features
-- **Data Preprocessing**: Cleans and processes EHR data by removing sensitive patient information (PHI) and extracting relevant treatment sections.
-- **Query-based Retrieval**: Retrieves the most relevant treatment records based on predefined queries, using a sentence-transformer model to encode the data.
-- **Performance Evaluation**: Visualizes the performance of the system by plotting the top similarity scores for each query across different datasets.
-- **Radiation Treatment Detection**: Identifies radiation-related treatments from the EHR data using predefined patterns.

 ## Dataset
 The project works with datasets in JSON format, where each dataset contains patient treatment records.
 Example files include: